 What about the type of potato and how to cook it?

 White potatoes that are baked and mashed have the highest glycemic load, as they have a glycemic load that is equal to table sugar.
-Boiled potatoes have 20-25% less glycemic load than baked and baked potatoes.
+Boiled potatoes have 20-25% less glycemic load than baked potatoes.
 Sweet potatoes and purple potatoes also have about a 20-35% lower glycemic load than white potatoes, and a russet potato has the highest glycemic load of all.

 Further, small potatoes have a higher ratio of skin to flesh.
 Since potato skins have a much lower glycemic load than the flesh, eating small potatoes means getting a lower glycemic load.

 Eating your potato with protein and fat can also decrease the glycemic load by another 10%.
 Again, not a big reduction, but every bit helps.